Asymptotic distribution of independent random vectors given their sum: Introduction

-\textit{Although our conditioning event is less general than in the GCP, our result still has a Statistical Mechanics interpretation, as explained in the conclusion of Section 2}.
-After some preliminary results in Section 3, we precise our assumptions in Section 4.
-Then, we state and prove our main theorem in Section 5, while some technical lemmas are deferred to the Appendix.
+This paper is organized as follows.
+The main result is stated in Section \ref{sec:2}.
+The sequel is devoted to its proof, given in Section \ref{sec:4}, after some preliminary results in Section \ref{sec:3}.
+The proof of some technical lemmas are deferred to the Appendix.